antomate/Linux101Labs/lab-02/lab-02.md

 ## Create logical volumes, format and mount pesistently

-1. List the available volumes and notice "sdc" and "sdd" are raw disk with no partitions.
+1. List the available volumes using **lsblk** and notice "sdc" and "sdd" are raw disk with no partitions.

-2. Declare physical volumes for devices "sdc" and "sdd", then create a volume group "vg1" from those two devices and finally create two logical volume from the "vg1" volume group, "lv1" of 30Go and "lv2" of 5Go.
+2. Declare physical volumes for devices "sdc" and "sdd" using **pvcreate**, then create a volume group "vg1" from those two devices suing **vgcreate**.
+Finally use **lvcreate** to create two logical volume from the "vg1" volume group, "lv1" of 30Go and "lv2" of 5Go.

 3. Format the two new volumes "lv1" and "lv2" in "ext4" using **mkfs**, then show volumes informarion using **df**.

-4. Create two folders "data1" and "data2" at the root of the filesystem, then mount respectively "lv1" and "lv2" to those mounting points.
+4. Create two folders "data1" and "data2" at the root of the filesystem, then mount respectively "lv1" and "lv2" to those mounting points using **mount**.
 Finally show volumes informarion using **df** and create two new entries in **fstab** to peristently mount "data1" and "data2".

 ## Create and mount a loop device